bieli/time-series-data-packer-rs/README.md

 # time-series-data-packer-rs
-Time series data packer written in Rust language
+Time series data packer written in Rust language for data intensive IoT and IIoT projects.

 ## Motivations
 In a lot of my IoT projects, I have a pressure on storage size after time series data collection with miliseconds precission.